ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: z.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: z0

 	:Description:
 		Roughness length for momentum [m] Value supplied here is used if RoughLenMomMethod = 1 in RunControl.nml ; otherwise set to '-999' and a value will be calculated by the model (RoughLenMomMethod = 2, 3).

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: z0.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: zd

 	:Description:
 		Zero-plane displacement [m] Value supplied here is used if RoughLenMomMethod = 1 in RunControl.nml ; otherwise set to '-999' and a value will be calculated by the model (RoughLenMomMethod = 2, 3).

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: zd.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: zi0